Accagain2014/CodeBase/ML/DL/basics/transfer_learning.md

 ## Transfer Learning
-- Frozen the weights in old model, just
+- Frozen the weights in old model, just updates new weights

 ## Finetune